Sita Ramam: Casting

-Dulquer Salmaan was cast in the lead role of Lieutenant Ram, marking his second collaboration with Vyjayanthi Movies following Mahanati (2018).
-Mrunal Thakur was signed to portray Sita Mahalakshmi, making her debut in Telugu cinema.
-She replaced Pooja Hegde, who had earlier been considered for the role but withdrew due to scheduling conflicts.
-Raashi Khanna was also briefly considered for the role of Afreen, which was ultimately offered to Rashmika Mandanna.
-Playback singer and voice artist Chinmayi Sripada provided dubbing for Thakur’s character.
+Dulquer Salmaan was roped in to play the lead role as a military officer, and it is his second collaboration in Telugu cinema with Vyjayanthi Movies after Mahanati (2018).
+Mrunal Thakur was signed to play Sita by marking her debut in Telugu cinema before Pooja Hegde was finalized and later she is out of the project due to date clashes.
+Raashi Khanna was initially considered for the role of Afreen before Rashmika Mandanna was finalized for the role.
+Singer and Voice artist Chinmayi Sripada was roped in to dub for Mrunal in the film, soon after her delivering twin babies.